alessoh/Neural-Symbolic-Superintelligence/README.md

 4. **Explanation**: Provides a detailed explanation of the reasoning process, including symptoms detected, rules applied, and confidence assessment.

-Here are some promising applicationsbeside medicine:
+Here are some promising applications beside medicine:

 ## Scientific Discovery and Research